QuentinRa/blog.quentinra.dev/info/js/syntax/structures.md

 [Go back](../index.md#basic-syntax)

-As you could find in many other languages
+As you could find in many other languages, we got "if", "for", "switch", "do while", but we also have a "new" one, the for each (for i in).

 ```js
 // if condition is true, else/else if ...